nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/block-linkage-rule.md

 #### Finance Role

-- **Data Range**: Can only view orders with the status "Paid" or "Refunding" and does not need to view product details or customer information.
+- **Data Scope**: Can only view orders with the status "Paid" or "Refunding" and does not need to view product details or customer information.
-- **Operable Buttons**:
+- **Actions**:
   - Audit Refund
   - Generate Invoice
 - **Viewable Fields**: OrderNumber, OrderDate, OrderStatus, ShippingAddress, TotalAmount (excluding sensitive fields like Items, Customers, etc.).